FGasper/p5-CBOR-Free/README.md

 - `canonical` - A boolean that makes the encoder output CBOR in [canonical form](https://tools.ietf.org/html/rfc7049#section-3.9).
+- `string_encode` - Takes one of:
+    - undef: The default mode of operation.
+If the string’s internal UTF8 flag is set, it will become a CBOR text string; otherwise, it will be CBOR binary.
+This is good for IPC with other Perl code but isn’t a very friendly default for working with other languages that might expect more reliably-typed strings.

+        This configuration is **NOT** recommended; it’s the default behavior because it’s the only configuration that can reasonably fulfill that role.

+    - `encode_text`: Treats all strings as unencoded characters.
+    All CBOR strings will be text.

+        This is probably what you want if you’re following the receive-decode-process-encode-output workflow that
+        [perlunitut](https://metacpan.org/pod/perlunitut) recommends (which you might be doing via `use utf8`) **AND** if you intend for your CBOR to contain exclusively text.

+        (Perl internals note: if !SvUTF8, the CBOR will be the UTF8-encoded version.)

+    - `as_text`: Treats all strings as octets of UTF-8.
+    Wide characters are thus invalid input.
+All CBOR strings will be text.

+        This is probably what you want if you forgo character decoding (and encoding), treating all input as octets, **BUT** you still intend for your CBOR to contain exclusively text.

+        (Perl internals note: if SvUTF8, the CBOR will be the decoded then downgraded version.)

+    - `as_binary`: Like `as_text`, but outputs CBOR binary
+    instead of text.

+        This is probably what you want if your application is “all binary, all the time”.
 - `text_keys` - EXPERIMENTAL.
 Encodes all Perl hash keys as CBOR text.
 If you use this mode then your strings **must** be properly decoded, or else the output CBOR may mangle your string.